Willem Claesz. Heda

-Willem Claesz.
-Heda (December 14, 1593/1594 – c.
-1680/1682) was a Dutch Golden Age artist from the city of Haarlem devoted exclusively to the painting of still life.
+Willem Claeszoon Heda (December 14, 1593/1594 – c.
+1680/1682) was a Dutch Golden Age painter from the city of Haarlem devoted exclusively to the painting of still life.
 He is known for his innovation of the late breakfast genre of still life painting.

 Early life

 Heda was born in Haarlem, the son of the Haarlem city architect Claes Pietersz.
 His mother Anna Claesdr was a member of the Heda family.
 His uncle was the painter Cornelis Claesz Heda.
 Heda's early life is all but unknown, with no surviving pieces dated to that period.
 Judging from his date of birth, scholars have speculated that Heda began painting around 1615.

 His earliest known work was a Vanitas which fit the monochromatic and skillful texturing of his later pieces, but portrayed a subject matter distinct from the depictions of more sumptuous objects in his later years.
 This Vanitas, and the two other breakfast pieces by Heda in the 1620s were known for their clear deviation from earlier breakfast-pieces.
 The objects in these works demonstrate greater special effect and maintain a sense of balance for the viewer despite the uneven and diagonal grouping of objects.
 Additionally, these works adopted the monochromatic style contrary to early breakfast-pieces.

 Heda's skill was recognized early on in his career by other notable figures in Haarlem, such as Samuel Ampzing, a Dutch minister and poet from Haarlem, who captured the city in poetry.
 Heda won enough local fame in his own day for Ampzing to praise him in the same breath with Salomon de Bray and Pieter Claesz in his 1628 Beschryvinge ende lof der stad Haerlem in Holland. "[I] ha[ve] to praise Heda with the banquet pieces of Solomon de bray and Pieter Claesz, their skill deserves to be mentioned in his poem."

 Following his support from Samuel Ampzing, Heda became a member of the Haarlem Guild of St. Luke.

 As evidenced by his signing of a new charter to regularize the affairs of the guild on May 22, 1631, Heda was an active member of the Haarlem Guild of St. Luke.